OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/03-Review_Webserver_Metafiles_for_Information_Leakage.md

 #### Robots Meta Tag

 If there is no `<META NAME="ROBOTS" ... >` entry then the "Robots Exclusion Protocol" defaults to `INDEX,FOLLOW` respectively.
 Therefore, the other two valid entries defined by the “Robots Exclusion Protocol” are prefixed with `NO...` i.e. `NOINDEX` and `NOFOLLOW`.

-Web spiders/robots/crawlers can intentionally ignore the `<META NAME="ROBOTS"` tag as the `robots.txt` file convention is preferred.

 ##### Robots META Tags - with Burp